devshans/DropBot/README.md

 db![option]
 Description
 -----------------------
-db!
-Randomly choose a Fortnite location to drop based on server settings. db!mute        Mutes DropBot audio in voice channel. db!unmute      Unmutes DropBot audio.
-Requires user by in voice channel. db!info        Shows DropBot settings on this server db!stop        Stop playing audio and remove DropBot from voice channel.
+db!                  : Randomly choose a Fortnite location to drop based on server settings. db!mute              : Mutes DropBot audio in voice channel. db!unmute            : Unmutes DropBot audio.
+Requires user by in voice channel. db!settings          : Shows only DropBot settings on this server. db!info              : Shows DropBot information and links/commands for additional help. db!stop              : Stop playing audio and remove DropBot from voice channel. db!help              : Show this help message again. db!vote              : Check and update bot vote status within the last 24 hours without rate limit penalty. db!set [id] [weight] : Change the chance of choosing each location.
+Use "db!set help" for more info.

 -----------------------
 db!set [id] [weight]